-Water for vendor use is available on the side of the brick storage building which is located on the King Street side of the park.
-Drinking water is available at various public water fountains and additional water is available for purchase at multiple food concessions locations.
+Vendors have access to water on the side of the brick storage building, which is located near the King/Calhoun Street side of the park.
+Drinking water is available at various public water fountains and additional water is available for purchase from most Food Concessionaires.